Melbourne-Energy-Institute/ARENA-MUREIL/ARENA_MUREIL/README.txt

-README - simple instructions on how to run MUREIL Marcelle Gannon marcelle.gannon@gmail.com
+README - simple instructions on how to run MUREIL

-9 March 2013
+Roger Dargaville rogerd@unimelb.edu.au
+Changlong Wang changlongw@student.unimelb.edu.au
+Marcelle Gannon marcelle.gannon@gmail.comSeptember 2015

 ----------
 This README.txt is superseded by the document in doc/mureil_software.pdf.